ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - Make changes documented in Release notes (see [Releases](https://github.com/ISISComputingGroup/IBEX/wiki#releases))

 - Make sure these [tests are performed](server-release-tests), these are items we have missed in the past.
 Theses are different from the client tests.

+- **install** Check that the DAE is logging EPICS block (especially if this is the first time epics has been installed).
+See  [DAE troubleshooting](DAE-Trouble-Shooting) "No log files are produced ..."

 - **upgrade** Ensure that the screens shots you take match the updates system